 A rush of single unit orders will push it up.
 As will a rush of orders from remote and rural areas, which are more expensive to deliver to.

 But a rush of multiple unit orders will bring it down.
 As will more orders from metro and city areas as these are cheaper to deliver to.

 This all makes your forecast more of a challenge.
 You need to estimate the number of orders, size of orders and likely delivery locations before you can work out your total delivery cost.

 And to calculate that, you need to apply these to the 3 main elements of the delivery cost :-

 - picking fees.

 Logistics suppliers charge a “picking fee” on every order.
 This is a fixed base amount to handle each order.
 It’s the same amount no matter the quantity or value of the order itself.

 Working out your total picking fees is relatively easy.
 It’s the number of orders times the fee per order.

-But working how to include the picking fee in your average deliver cost is a bit harder though.
+But working out how to include the picking fee in your average delivery cost is a bit harder though.

 For example, let’s say the picking fee is $1 per order.